MarcusHsieh/fsae-airfoil-wing-generator_v1/README.md

 ## How does it work?

-1. Download FrontWingEditorScript.mlx and AirfoilModifier.m
+1. Download AirfoilWingEditor.mlx, AirfoilModifier.m, E423_Airfoil.txt, and empty.txt
+    - Work in AirfoilWingEditor.mlx
+    - Download [ ].txt files to prevent errors on startup
 2. Pick an airfoil of choice from an airfoil database (example file is airfoil E423)
     -  Download its DAT file (coordinates) into a .txt file
     -  Rename it conventionally
     -  Put it into the same folder as the .mlx and .m files.
-3. Change the 2nd line in FrontWingEditorScript.mlx to contain your .txt file ("*[your file].txt*")
+3. Adjust airfoilCount to the number of elements you are using
 4. Adjust each value for each element to your preferences
-    - Base airfoil (if using multiple airfoils, make sure to load each one)
-    - Flip airfoil (typically true)
+    - Input file name
+    - Output file name
     - Angle of attack (rotation)
     - Scale (size)
+    - X-axis translation
+    - Y-axis translation
+    - Flip airfoil
+    - Need y column
-    - Output file name
+    - Export
-    - Translate (position)
+    - Plot
-5. Depending on the number of elements, comment and uncomment the other *combinedCoordinates* variable to create the full list of coordinates to display
-6. Run the .mlx file
+5. Run the .mlx file
-7. Will write 3 files with the coordinates of each element in the folder (...\fsae-front-wing-generator\\[...])
+6. Will write n files with the coordinates of each element in the folder (...\fsae-front-wing-generator\\[...])